YERVOY Concentrate for solution for infusion Ref.[8371] Active ingredients: Ipilimumab

 The overall safety profile of ipilimumab 3 mg/kg in clinical trial CA184-169 (N=362) was consistent with that established for ipilimumb in patients treated for advanced melanoma.

-Ipilimumab in combination with nivolumab (see section 4.2)
+Ipilimumab in combination with nivolumab (with or without chemotherapy) (see section 4.2)

 a.
 Summary of the safety profile

-When ipilimumab is administered in combination with nivolumab, refer to the Summary of Product Characteristics for nivolumab prior to initiation of treatment.
-For additional information on warnings and precautions associated with nivolumab treatment, please refer to the nivolumab SmPC.
+When ipilimumab is administered in combination, refer to the SmPC for the other therapeutic agent(s) prior to initiation of treatment.
+For additional information on the safety profile of the other therapeutic agets used in combination with ipilimumab, please refer to the respective SmPC.

 b.
 Tabulated summary of adverse reactions

 Table 5.
-Adverse reactions with ipilimumab in combination with nivolumab:
+Adverse reactions with ipilimumab in combination with other therapeutic agents:

 Infections and infestations